-Headshots in the S.T.A.L.K.E.R. series are instantly lethal for human enemies not wearing helmets, and deal massive damage to everything elsenote a well-placed shot with a Makarov can kill a boar, but are very difficult to score at anything moving at farther than point blank range.
+Headshots in the S.T.A.L.K.E.R. series are instantly lethal for human enemies not wearing helmets, and deal massive damage to everything elsenote a single well-placed shot with a Makarov can kill a boar instantly, but are very difficult to score at anything moving at farther than point blank range.
 As opposed to most other shooters, though, hitting center of mass usually makes the human enemy stagger.
 There's a reason why the Mozambique drill is so popular in gameplay videos.
-Subverted, however, by the realistically detailed ballistics system; bullets are affected by weather and gravity and a gun that is not tinkered with by a professional technician will make it frustrating for players to get a clean headshot.
+Subverted, however, by the realistically detailed ballistics system; bullets are affected by weather and gravity, and any gun – outside of the sniper rifles – that is not tinkered with by a professional technician will make it frustrating for players to get a clean headshot.
 Therefore, in order for a gun to be considered a proper head-blasting machine, the gun itself must be maxed out in its stats by the map's resident technician to be truly effective.
 Depending on the gun, it can cost a fortune for upgrades, and to further complicate things, the upgrades are separated into tiers.
 This feature is only prevalent in Call of Pripyat and Clear Sky; in CoP's case: you have to find the toolkits in all three maps of that game to unlock the tiers, while in CS, you have to find particular items requested by the giver to unlock the tiers.

 This is a handy way to bring down enemies in Killzone 2, as well; but first you often have to shoot off the enemies' helmets and reveal their big pale Bald of Evil before you can actually score a lethal hit there.